-More than 180 programs offer undergraduate, graduate, doctoral students the opportunity to acquire knowledge, specialize and refine, practice and perfect their intellectual and practical skills.
+More than 190 programs offer undergraduate, graduate, and doctoral students the opportunity to acquire knowledge, specialize and refine, practice and perfect their intellectual and practical skills.

-- The Course Action Form (CAR form) is needed to request approvals for existing courses, or for new courses both at the undergraduate and at the graduate levels.
+- The CIM Course form is needed to request approvals for existing courses, or for new courses both at the undergraduate and at the graduate levels.

-- Online Program Change Form (OPC form) is necessary to request changes to existing degree, certificate, or minor programs at all levels.
+- The CIM Program form is necessary to request changes to existing degree, certificate, or minor programs at all levels.

-- Curricular Area Code Form (CAC form).
-Courses at UWM are organized under curricular areas.
+- Courses at UWM are organized under curricular areas.
 These are represented by the letters that appear in course numbers.
-The CAC form needs to be processed to create a new curricular area, delete an existing curricular area, or to change an existing curricular area.
+The CIM Miscellaneous form is required to create a new curricular area, delete an existing curricular area, or to change an existing curricular area.

 |Step 1:||A group of faculty gets together to conceptualize a degree program.|